konklone/tmcw.github.com/_posts/2012-08-07-why-statistics.md

 <div style='text-align:center;line-height:200px;font-style:italic;width:638px;height:200px;border:1px solid #000;'>it's hard to show the void with a picture</div>

-Because _visualization is bad at some things.
+Because _visualization is bad at some things_.
 Most of all, it's bad at _[saying no](http://en.wikipedia.org/wiki/Null_hypothesis)_.
 We're great at pattern recognition and correlation: that's what makes the [geospatial sector](http://mapbox.com/) so hot.
 Everything